algolia/color-extractor/README.md

 Pictures with a too high resolution have too much details that can be considered as noise when the goal is to find the most dominant colors.
 Moreover, smaller images mean faster processing time.
-Most of the testing have been done on `100x100` images, and it is usually the best compromise between precision and speed.
+Most of the testing has been done on `100x100` images, and it is usually the best compromise between precision and speed.
 Most of the time the object of the picture is centered, cropping can make sense